mathgladiator/adama-lang/docs/docs/what-04.md

 ---
-id: what-privacy-as-a-first-class-concept
+id: what-a-single-file
-title: Privacy as a First Class Concept
+title: Single File Infrastructure
 ---

 TODO:
-* Board games depend on secrets
+* I get chills about this, so I'm biased.
-* Where do databases go wrong
+* I also want to force myself to keep things simple
-* Bugs, Proofs, Containment
+* But a single file can define and outline an entire product which connects many people
-* Trust
+* Talk about limits